Snnmmk/GCDA/README.md

 Note: The heatmap shows cell-type proportions in High/Low groups; the glm β values are visualized in the bubble plot and stored in result$summary and result$models for further inspection.

 ## Citation
-If you use **CSEGA** in your research, please cite it as:
+If you use **GDCA** in your research, please cite it as:

-Zidong Feng (2025). *CSEGA: Cell-type Specific Expression-Guided Analysis with Adaptive and Explainable Learning*. https://github.com/Snnmmk/CSEGA
+Zidong Feng (2025). *GDCA: Cell-type Specific Expression-Guided Analysis with Adaptive and Explainable Learning*. https://github.com/Snnmmk/GDCA